 It is not rare for people to have to do a physical or a drug test at some point in the process.
 While the only basic requirements are the questionnaires, these other tests are a way of understanding someone’s condition.
 But the screening and the assessment each have their own questionnaire formats and requirements.

-As previously mentioned, the screening is made to help figure out if there is a condition to be treated.
+As previously mentioned, the screening is made to help figure out if there is a condition to be treated or if entrance into a treatment facility is necessary.
 In some cases, it can point out signs that the person is at risk of developing a disorder before it even happens.
 Screening does not involve diagnosis procedures per se.
-But, itt can tell whether there is a need for diagnosing.
+But, it can tell whether there is a need for diagnosing.

 The types of questionnaires applied to the screening vary greatly.
 However, there are some styles that are used more often, which are: